wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/g. [Node deployment] [macOS] waves package /lesson.md

 This is why it is vital to timely update your node.

 To avoid forks, be subscribed to the [Waves blockchain releases page](https://github.com/wavesplatform/Waves/releases/) and timely install updates.
-In the chapter below, [Node Upgrade](), we will run through all the steps of updating your node.
+In the chapter below, [Node upgrade](), we will run through all the steps of updating your node.
-In case you did not update your node in time, in the chapter [Node Rollback](), we will discuss steps to roll back your node to the working state.
+In case you did not update your node in time, in the chapter [Node rollback](), we will discuss steps to roll back your node to the working state.

 ### Node upgrade ###